Coast guard: China

 The China Coast Guard (CCG) (中国海警) serves as a coordinating body for maritime search and rescue in the territorial waters of the People's Republic of China.
 It was formed on 2013 as an amalgamation of four agencies: the Public Security Border Troops under the Ministry of Public Security, China Maritime Safety Administration, China Marine Surveillance, and China Fisheries Law Enforcement Command.
 In March 2018, it was placed under the leadership of the People's Armed Police, which is under the direct command of the Central Military Commission (CMC).

 Hong Kong

 In Hong Kong, law enforcement duties are carried out by the Marine Region of the Hong Kong Police Force and the Customs and Excise Department (Ports and Maritime Command of the Boundary and Ports Branch).
 The Hong Kong Maritime Rescue Co-ordination Centre (HKMRCC) co-ordinates search and rescue vessels, aircraft and other resources of the Fire Services Department, Government Flying Service, Marine Department and the Marine Police.

 Macau

-In Macau, coast guard responsibilities fall under the purview of the Macau Customs Service, which is in charge of conducting CG duties.
+In Macau, coast guard responsibilities fall under the purview of the Macau Customs Service, which is in charge of conducting coast guard duties.

-The Marine and Water Bureau, which is under the Secretariat for Transport and Public Works (Macau), helps in coordinating search and rescue operations in the region.
-It's done via the Search and Rescue Coordination Centre, formed under the Vessel Traffic Control Centre of Macao (Macao VTS).
+The Marine and Water Bureau, which is under the Secretariat for Transport and Public Works, helps in coordinating search and rescue operations in the region.
+It's done via the Search and Rescue Coordination Centre, formed under the Vessel Traffic Control Centre of Macau (Macao VTS).